 As we age, diminishing dexterity and strength in the hands can gradually narrow the range of activities that are possible or pleasurable.
 Gardening keeps those hand muscles vigorous and agile.
 As a result, many rehabilitative regiments and recreational therapy programs contain gardening tasks as a satisfying and productive way to become stronger.

 One long-term study followed nearly 3,000 older adults for 16 years, tracking incidence of all kinds of dementia and assessing a variety of lifestyle factors.
 Researchers found daily gardening to represent the single biggest risk reduction for dementia, reducing incidence by 36 percent.
 Another study estimated the risk reduction at 47 percent.
 Why does gardening make such a difference?
 Alzheimer’s is a complex condition, and the factors influencing its incidence and progression remain poorly understood.
 However, gardening involves so many of our critical functions—strength, endurance, dexterity, learning, problem solving and sensory awareness.

 The food you grow yourself is the freshest food you can eat.
 And because home gardens are filled with fruits and vegetables, it’s also among the healthiest food you can eat.
 Not surprisingly, several studies have shown that gardeners eat more fruits and vegetables than their peers.
 People who are growing food tend to eat healthier.
 Not to mention that homegrown produce simply tastes better.
 It’s simply more delicious to eat something that’s fresh.

 If you or a loved one is suffering from a chronic lung disease, gardening is a great hobby to have.
 With the many health benefits, people can get back to the life they want.
-If you want to get back to your hobbies quicker, stem cell therapy for lung disease may be the answer.
-Contact the Lung Institute at (800) 729-3065 for more information.
+If you want to get back to your hobbies quicker, cellular therapy for lung disease may be the answer.
+Contact the Lung Health Institute at 888-745-6697 for more information.